Welandfarm/LittleForests/replit.md

 - June 30, 2025.
 Updated homepage background with new nursery photo showing seedling cultivation
 - June 30, 2025.
 Improved "Available" button styling from black to white background with black text
 - June 30, 2025.
 Added clickable WhatsApp contact links throughout the application for better user engagement
+- June 30, 2025.
+Updated WhatsApp message templates for order and contact buttons to use simplified, professional language

 ## User Preferences